Crypto-APIs/Node.js-Library/README.md

     3. `getAddressTransactions(address, {limit: 10})`
     4. `getAddressTransactions(address, {index: 1, limit: 10})`
 and if omitted, the default values are given in `= {index: 0, limit: 50}` meaning `getAddressTransactions(address)` implies `index: 0` and `limit: 50` unless specified otherwise via usages `ii`, `iii`, `iv`

+# Blockchain as a Service APIs

+## List of all methods available
+NOTES:
+* XXX - blockchain (BTC / BCH / LTC / DOGE / DASH / ETH / ETC / ZIL)
+* doc links target BTC / ETH in our documentation to avoid repetition.
+For other blockchains refer to the corresponding parts in our [documentation](https://docs.cryptoapis.io/)

 ### BTC / BCH / LTC / DOGE / DASH methods